hubverse-org/hub-dashboard-predtimechart/README.md

 - For the `task_ids` entry in predtimechart config option generation, we use `value` for both `value` and `text`, rather than asking the user to provide a mapping from `value` to `text`.
 A solution is to require that mapping in `predtimechart-config.yml`.
 - The `initial_as_of` and `current_date` config fields are the last of `hub_config.fetch_reference_dates`.
 - The `initial_task_ids` config field is the first `task_ids` `value`.
+- Target data generation: The app `generate_target_json_files.py` is limited to hubs that store their target data as a .csv file in the `target-data` subdirectory.
+That file is specified via the `target_data_file_name` field in the hub's `predtimechart-config.yml` file.
+We expect the file has these columns: `date`, `value`, and `location`.

 # Required hub configuration